awsdocs/alexa-for-business-administration-guide/doc_source/report-prerequisites.md

 1. If you don't have one already, create an S3 bucket\.

-   1. Open the [S3 console](https://s3.console.aws.amazon.com/s3) and create an S3 bucket\.
+   1. Open the [Amazon S3 console](https://console.aws.amazon.com/s3/) and create an S3 bucket\.

    1. Enter a bucket name\. \(For example, my\-s3\-bucket\-name\.\)